mycostech/mycos-guide-chatbot/README.md

 # Overview

-This project is practice project to utilize VectorDB to query related documents, Then use this to build the RAG-prompts for LLM.
+This project is a practice project designed to utilize VectorDB for querying related documents.
+The retrieved documents are then used to build RAG prompts for the LLM.

-## Prerequisition
+## Prerequisites:
- - (Recommend) Mini Conda: to run multiple Python environment in your machine (like NVM)
+- **(Recommended)** Mini Conda: Allows you to run multiple Python environments on your machine (similar to NVM).
- - Ollama with `llama 3.2` model installed: use to create simple Chatbot.
+- **Ollama with `llama 3.2` model installed**: Used to create a simple chatbot.
- - Docker Desktop: To run PostgreSQL Server with VectorDB plugin
+- **Docker Desktop**: Required to run a PostgreSQL Server with the VectorDB plugin.
- - Basic knowledge of PostgreSQL DB: to create database, run the SQL
+- **Basic knowledge of PostgreSQL**: Enables you to create databases and execute SQL queries.

-## Project structure
+## Project Structure
- - `main.py`: Interactive demo
+- `main.py`: Interactive demo.
- - `scrape.py`: Scrapper to download the documents from MycosTech website.
-Also, clean the HTML tag.
+- `scrape.py`: Scraper that downloads documents from a website and cleans HTML tags.
- - `insert-vector-db.py`: To transform the downloaded documents in to embedding Vector, then insert to Vector DB.
+- `insert-vector-db.py`: Transforms downloaded documents into embedding vectors, then inserts them into a VectorDB.
- - `visualize.py`: Visualizer the embedding vectors in 2D plot with PCA (Principal Component Analysis).
+- `visualize.py`: Visualizes embedding vectors in a 2D plot using PCA (Principal Component Analysis).
- - `visualize-umap.py`: Visualizer the embedding vectors in 2D plot with UMAP (better algorithm than PCA for non-linear data).
+- `visualize-umap.py`: Visualizes embedding vectors in a 2D plot using UMAP (a better algorithm than PCA for non-linear data).

-## Install packages
+## Install Packages

-This guide assumes you have conda install.
-For who are familiar with python, you may skip this guide by simply install the required packaged from `requirements.txt`.
-But, if you aren't, here is the beginner guideline for you!
+This guide assumes that you have Conda installed.
+If you're already familiar with Python, you can skip this guide and simply install the required packages from `requirements.txt`.
+However, if you're new to Python, here's a beginner-friendly guideline for you!

-First, we're going to create new environment to run this project.
-Like Node.JS, .NET, we recommended using at least one environment per Python project.
+First, we'll create a new environment to run this project.
+Like Node.js or .NET, we recommend using a separate environment for each Python project.

+On Windows, open the Anaconda console by navigating to:
-From anaconda console, in Windows, you can go with `Start > Anaconda Prompt (miniconda3)`
+`Start > Anaconda Prompt (miniconda3)`

+Run the following command to create a new environment:

 ```
 conda create -n mycos-guide-chatbot python=3.12
 ```

-This will create environment named `mycos-guide-chatbot`.
-Everytime, we want to switch the enviroment we can use following command
+This will create an environment named `mycos-guide-chatbot`.
+Whenever you want to switch to this environment, use the following command:

 ```
 conda activate mycos-guide-chatbot
 ```

-To install require packages, you can run
+To install the required packages, run:

 ```
 pip install -r requirements.txt
 ```

-## Run and create Vector DB
+## Run and Create a VectorDB

-This repo has prepared the docker compose script to start PostgreSQL DB with Vector support, you can run it with
+This repository includes a Docker Compose script to start a PostgreSQL database with Vector support.
+You can run it using the following command:

 ```
 docker compose up -d
 ```

+This will run PostgreSQL DB which can be accessed on `localhost`, port `10080` with username = `postgres`, password = `password`

-Then, Use any Postgres DB connector connect to
+Then, use any PostgreSQL DB connector to connect to the database `mycos_website_db`, then run this below script.

 ```sql
 -- activate `vector` extensions on current database